AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Discussion

-\paragraph{Active learning and autonomous discovery.} The most scientifically compelling near-term extension couples AutoMOOSE to a Bayesian optimisation loop for autonomous parameter exploration.
-In this workflow, an external optimisation agent calls \texttt{run\_simulation} with proposed parameters, receives structured results via \texttt{get\_results}, and updates its surrogate model --- enabling fully autonomous characterisation of the $\tilde{k}(T)$ surface over a multi-dimensional parameter space $\{Q, M_0, \gamma_\mathrm{GB}, w_\mathrm{GB}\}$ with no human intervention beyond specification of the search bounds.
+The most scientifically compelling near-term extension couples AutoMOOSE to a Bayesian optimisation loop for autonomous parameter exploration.
+In this workflow, an external optimisation agent calls \texttt{run\_simulation} with proposed parameters, receives structured results via \texttt{get\_results}, and updates its surrogate model --- enabling largely autonomous characterisation of the $\tilde{k}(T)$ surface over a multi-dimensional parameter space $\{Q, M_0, \gamma_\mathrm{GB}, w_\mathrm{GB}\}$ once the search bounds are specified.
+This coupling is a planned extension rather than a demonstrated capability of the present work.